jeff5/very-slow-jython/docs/src/site/sphinx/plain-java-object-2/basic-patterns.rst

 #.
 The ``Representation`` object is one of several for the same ``PyType``.
-   This is the case for a small number of built-in types, where a Java class has been crafted to treat instances of specified Java classes as instances in Python of a given built-in type.
+   This is the case for a small number of built-in types, where a Java class has been crafted to treat instances of specified Java classes, not related by inheritance, as instances in Python of a given built-in type.
    We refer to the additional representations as "adopted".

 In ``rt3`` we called the ``Representation`` class ``Operations``,